JuanQuenga/scout/docs/INSTALL_PAGE.md

-# Paymore Lite Install Page
+# Scout Install Page

-This document describes the install page for the Paymore Lite Chrome extension.
+This document describes the install page for the Scout Chrome extension.

 ## Overview

-The install page provides a user-friendly interface for installing the Paymore Lite extension.
+The install page provides a user-friendly interface for installing the Scout extension.
 It includes step-by-step instructions, feature highlights, and download links.

 ## Files